 culture, parking permits and most road construction and City local

-Many green spaces and parks including the Bois-de-l'Île-Bizard Nature Park and many Interesting recreational facilities such as a public library and a "chalet scout" loaned to the local scouts and used as a gathering place.
+Many green spaces and parks including the Bois-de-l'Ile-Bizard Nature Park and many interesting recreational facilities such as a public library and a "chalet scout" loaned to the local scouts and used as a gathering place.

-Also very appealing are the many different sports and recreation facilities available such as golf courses, skating rinks, outdoor pools, tennis courts and sports centers.
+Also very appealing are the many different sports and recreation facilities available such as local golf courses, skating rinks, outdoor pools, tennis courts and sports centers.